 Like When I Work, it doesn’t have a free plan.
 It lacks scheduling in its standard plan but does offer time and location clock-in/clock-out tools.
 Plus, it lets salaried employees record time spent on specific tasks or projects, something When I Work does not do.

 Buddy Punch Pricing

-- Time tracking controls: Buddy Punch has punch-limiting features that allow you to set up specific timeframes when employees are allowed to clock in/out —a feature that’s not found in other providers in this list.
-It even lets you specify the exact time per day—instead of only the number of minutes—that your staff can clock in/out before and after their shift.
-This is useful if your employees have different work shifts but you didn’t get Buddy Punch’s plan with scheduling tools.
-Further, Buddy Punch has geofencing and geolocation tracking, including device and IP address locks if you want to restrict where your staff can clock in/out from.
+- Time tracking controls: Buddy Punch lets you specify the exact time per day—instead of only the number of minutes—that your staff can clock in/out before and after their shift.
+Most on our list only have early clock-in prevention.
+This is useful if your employees have different work shifts, but you didn’t get Buddy Punch’s plan with scheduling tools.
+Buddy Punch also has geofencing and geolocation tracking, including device and IP address locks.

 7shifts: Best for Restaurants & Businesses That Hire Minors

 - Free plan covers scheduling for only 30 employees and one location; doesn’t include auto-scheduling, POS integrations, and customer support